-Under Section 440.1 of the Public School Code of 1949, as amended, the District is permitted to invest its monies as follows: Obligations of (a) the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the United States of America; (b) the Commonwealth of Pennsylvania or any of its agencies or instrumentalities backed by the full faith and credit of the Commonwealth; (c) any political subdivision of the Commonwealth of Pennsylvania or any of its agencies or instrumentalities backed by the full faith and credit of the political subdivision; (d) shares of an investment company registered under the Investment Company Act of 1940; or (e) deposits in savings accounts or time deposits or share accounts of institutions insured by the Federal Deposit Insurance Corporation ("FDIC"), the Federal Savings and Loan Insurance Corporation ("FSLIC"), or the National Credit Union Share Insurance Fund ("NCUSIF") to the extent that such accounts are so insured and for any amounts above the insured maximum, provide that approved collateral as provided by law is pledged by the depository.
+Under Section 440.1 of the Public School Code of 1949, as amended, the District is permitted to invest its monies as follows: Obligations of (a) the United States of America or any of its agencies or instrumentalities backed by the full faith and credit of the United States of America; (b) the Commonwealth of Pennsylvania or any of its agencies or instrumentalities backed by the full faith and credit of the Commonwealth of Pennsylvania or any of its agencies or instrumentalities backed by the full faith and credit of the Commonwealth; (c) any political subdivision of the Commonwealth of Pennsylvania or any of its agencies or instrumentalities backed by the full faith and credit of the political subdivision; (d) shares of an investment company registered under the Investment Company Act of 1940; or (e) deposits in savings accounts or time deposits or share accounts of institutions insured by the Federal Deposit Insurance Corporation ("FDIC"), the Federal Savings and Loan Insurance Corporation ("FSLIC"), or the National Credit Union Share Insurance Fund ("NCUSIF") to the extent that such accounts are so insured and for any amounts above the insured maximum, provide that approved collateral as provided by law is pledged by the depository.

-Of the District's \$12,887,686 in investments, \$6,637,910 are invested in the Pennsylvania Local Government Investment Trust ("PLGIT") and the Pennsylvania School District Liquid Asset Fund ("PSDLAF").
+Of the District's \$14,035,575 in investments, \$6,201,023 are invested in the Pennsylvania Local Government Investment Trust ("PLGIT") and the Pennsylvania School District Liquid Asset Fund ("PSDLAF").
 PLGIT and PSDLAF are 2a7-like pools.
 The amortized cost, which approximates fair value of the pool, is determined by the pool's share price.
 The District has no regulatory oversight for the pools, which are governed by the Board of Trustees.
 PLGIT is administered by PFM Asset Management, LLC, and the pool is audited annually by Ernst & Young LLP, an independent certified public accountant.
 PSDLAF is administered by PMA Financial Network, Inc., and the pool is audited annually by PricewaterhouseCoopers LLP, an independent certified public accountant.

-Also, the District has \$2,732,233 invested in treasury bonds backed by the federal government.
+Also, the District has \$3,053,621 invested in treasury bonds backed by the federal government.
 These bonds are registered with the Securities and Exchange Commission and trade at \$1 per share.

-Additionally, the District has \$3,517,543 in certificates of deposit held with banks.
-The certificates of deposit have maturities of less than one year as of June 30, 2022 and are fully covered through a combination of FDIC insurance and letters of credit obtained by the depositors in the District's name.
+Additionally, the District has \$4,780,931 in certificates of deposit held with banks.
+The certificates of deposit have maturities of less than one year as of June 30, 2023 and are fully covered through a combination of FDIC insurance and letters of credit obtained by the depositors in the District's name.